dwlodarz/DvdLibrary/README.md

 Having this setup I'm able to bind the continuous integration that I have configured [![Build status](https://ci.appveyor.com/api/projects/status/x7pr6aw8un4558i1?svg=true)](https://ci.appveyor.com/project/dwlodarz/dvdlibrary) with the deployment and also if the load increases to auto-scale.

+The reason to choose **Azure Database** was two-fold.
+The way the data for dvd library is highly relational which requires this kind of DB, on the other hand the cloud solution makes things easier in terms of licensing and I don' have to have a full MSSQL DB instance installed on my local machine.

+**REST** endpoints are easily scalable due to its statelessness what might be crucial to systems with high constant load or during peak hours.

+FronEnd application basing on *AngularJS* gives as a good vendor support in foreseeable future.
+One could ask why not Angular 2.x, however since it was just released I'm worried that it would pose some adolescence problems and my exposure to this technology is not big enough to feel comfortable in such a quick project.